How to Research & Evaluate Renewable Energy Investment Opportunities In Europe

 6 Mar 2023

-Across Europe, there is an ever increasing need for the development of cheap and clean sources of energy.
+Across Europe, there is an ever-increasing need for the development of cheap and clean sources of energy.

-Aside from the primary goal of improved environmental conditions, other factors driving this green revolution include increasing prices of extraction and distribution of traditional carbon based fossil fuels, ever frequent geopolitical flare ups, and the stark realisation by many governments about the lack of energy security of their respective nations.
+Aside from the primary goal of improved environmental conditions, other factors driving this green revolution include increasing prices of extraction and distribution of traditional carbon based fossil fuels, ever-frequent geopolitical flare-ups, and the stark realisation by many governments about the lack of energy security of their respective nations.

-An Overview of the Current Energy situation in Europe
+An Overview of the Current Energy Situation in Europe

 Vulnerabilities associated with importing energy from neighbouring regions were thrust into the limelight in early 2022, specifically the EU’s reliance on energy imports from neighbouring energy giant Russia.

 Mounting geopolitical issues finally boiled over in February 2022 with the war in Ukraine and a subsequent energy crisis resulting as a response by Russia to international sanctions imposed by much of the West.
-Since then, prices & supply across the energy market have been volatile prompting a ‘cost of living crisis’ and questions around energy security.
+Since then, prices & supply across the energy market have been volatile prompting a ‘cost of living crisis’ and questions about energy security.

-March 2022 saw EU leaders agreeing to phase out the region's dependency of Russian energy imports, seeking alternative solutions to fill the void.
-For context, as of 2020, Russia was responsible for providing over 50% of fossil fuels used by Europe as well as 43% of imported natural gas.
+March 2022 saw EU leaders agreeing to phase out the region's dependency on Russian energy imports, seeking alternative solutions to fill the void.
+For context, as of 2020, Russia was responsible for providing over 50% of solid fossil fuels used by Europe as well as 43% of imported natural gas.
 The EU was responsible for generating 42% of its energy demand domestically, with 40% of energy generated coming from renewable sources.

 Needless to say, a renewable energy revolution is underway across Europe.
-Governments are working within the confines of the EUs green energy deal, but this hasn’t halted countries from setting ambitious regional targets to further secure their own energy independence, a case in point is Italy and its ever evolving renewable energy landscape.
+Governments are working within the confines of the EU's green energy deal, but this hasn’t halted countries from setting ambitious regional targets to further secure their own energy independence, a case in point is Italy and its ever-evolving renewable energy landscape.

 For private investors looking to diversify their portfolios, renewable energy projects are aplenty across the continent.
-Below we cover from a high level perspective, what to factor in when researching prospective renewable energy projects, how to best evaluate them and using technology, and how best to identify these projects.
+Below we cover from a high-level perspective, what to factor in when researching prospective renewable energy projects, how to best evaluate them and using technology, and how best to identify these projects.